shybovycha/shybovycha.github.io/_drafts/2023-05-18-restful-service-in-clojure.md

 * Liberator
 * SpeCLJ

 To this day, I find the code we built quite neat.
-This was mostly thanks to the combination of those libraries, which together created a nice framework to build a REST API.
+This was to a large extent thanks to the combination of those libraries, which together created a nice framework to build a REST API.

 For once, the routes were defined in Sinatra / Express.js style: